wearpants/twiggy/doc/reference_guide.rst

 .. _dynamic-messages:

 ******************
-Dynamic!
+Dynamic logging
 ******************

-Any functions in args/fields are called and the value substitued:
+Any functions in message args/fields are called and the value substitued:

 >>> import os
 >>> from twiggy.lib import thread_name